andjim/andjim.github.io/README.rst

 Anderson Jimenez Santana
 ========================

-This my portfolio page repository, I've decided to use github pages because I'm poor. :D !
+This is my portfolio page repository.